Capillary/ecom-api-document/source/includes/_customer.md

 Country | string | Alpha-2 code of the country as per the customer's billing address.
 Example: IN (for India), AU (for Australia), and BR (for Brazil)
 CountryName | string | Full name of the country.
 Example: India, Australia, and Brazil IsReceiveOffers | boolean | Used by merchants with CRM enabled.
 Specify `true` subscribe customer's mobile number/email id in CRM to receive offers, else speify `false`
+PreferredLanguage | string | Specify the preferred language of the customer in ISO code.
+For example, `en` for English, `ar` Arabic

 <aside class=notice>All parameters marked by * are mandatory.</aside>